 Like the Great Plains being roamed by herds of majestic bison, the warehouses of Hackney Wick form the perfect natural habitat for hipsters to thrive in great numbers.
 You’ll find plenty of them at Crate Brewery, where in addition to excellent house-brewed beers and ciders on tap, they dish out brilliant thin-crust pizzas.
 There’s masses of outdoor space for your crew to sit by the canal, and even a little rowboat you can sit in - just try not to tip it over, unless you want to contract leptospirosis.

 It’s not really outdoors, but the verandah at Dishoom’s Shoreditch restaurant easily surpasses the majority of ho-hum terraces.
 You’ll be lucky to bag a table here but it’s worth the hassle, as you’ll feel like you’re in a rich guy’s garden in Delhi.
-As one of the best Indian restaurants in London, Dishoom’s great at any time of day, whether you’re grabbing a bacon and egg naan for breakfast, settling down for afternoon tea, or praising the gods when you nab a table for dinner and a plate of sizzling lamb chops lands on your table.
+Dishoom’s great at any time of day, whether you’re grabbing a bacon and egg naan for breakfast, settling down for afternoon tea, or praising the gods when you nab a table for dinner and a plate of sizzling lamb chops lands on your table.
 Well done, you.

 J Sheekey’s on our Greatest Hits list for a reason - it’s one of the best restaurants in London for its old school charm and excellent food and service.
-Newsflash - their streetside patio is even more lovely during the summer, and even though you’re in a touristy part of London, it’s relatively sheltered from the crowds.
+They also happen to have a lovely streetside patio, which, even though you’re in a touristy part of London, is relatively sheltered from the crowds.
 If you were going to splurge on a fancy seafood tower, it should be here, but even if you’re not looking to flash the cash, it’s great for a few oysters and a glass of champagne before you wander off to Frankie and Benny’s.

-The South Bank isn’t somewhere you’d typically find us on one of our food quests, but we’ll occasionally make an exception for a fancy hotel, as long as it involves negronis and a killer view.
+The South Bank isn’t somewhere you’d typically find us, but we’ll occasionally make an exception for a fancy hotel, as long as it involves negronis and a killer view.
 The Mondrian hotel feels like a sceney art installation that just happens to have rooms, and Sea Containers, the house restaurant, is an extension of that.
 Come summer, the tables extend onto the path along the Thames, and it’s a nice spot to sit with a plate of burrata salad or some seafood, people watch, and take in views of St Paul’s while generally feeling smug.

 As anyone who’s had to deal with the human carbuncles at Foxtons knows, London can be a tough place to live, but every so often we’ll have a meal that causes us to think, ‘isn’t London fcking great?’.
 Dinner on The Marksman’s first-floor terrace is that kind of meal.
 Aside from feeling like you’re in the middle of the Hackney Road action without actually having to sit on Hackney Road, this legendary gastropub is a fantastic place to eat some clams, or one of their incredible curries or pies.
 It’s great for small groups or a nice meal with a friend, and after you’ve had a good feed, there’s still a lovely boozer waiting for you downstairs when it starts getting chilly.

 If there’s a big ticket occasion waiting for you, cashing it in at The River Cafe wouldn’t be the worst idea in the world.
 Even if you’re a devout atheist, nabbing one of the tables outside and praying that it’ll be sunny feels like the surest bet.
-Sure, you’ll need to book way ahead, and it’ll be expensive as hell, but when you’re eating some of the finest pasta in a pretty garden that overlooks the river, you’ll find it hard to care.
+Sure, you’ll need to book way ahead, and it’ll be expensive as hell, but when you’re eating some of the finest pasta in a pretty garden that overlooks the river, it’ll feel worth it.

 Lurra’s already one of our favourite restaurants to eat tasty little plates of tapas and sip posh Spanish wine.
-Adding a patio with outdoor seating into the mix was enough to tip us over the edge, especially in a neighbourhood as ridiculously pretty as Marylebone.
-The piece de resistance here is, of course, the aged Galician Blond steak, arguably the best in town, but if you don’t feel like eating all that red meat in direct sunlight, the seafood options are great as well.
+Adding a patio with outdoor seating into the mix was enough to tip us over the edge, especially in a neighbourhood as good-looking as Marylebone.
+The piece de resistance here is the aged Galician Blond steak, arguably the best in town, but if you don’t feel like eating all that red meat in direct sunlight, the seafood options are great as well.

 The City version of Yauatcha is definitely a little stiffer than the Soho original, but it’s still a pretty damn good restaurant.
 The outdoor terrace has pretty cherry blossoms and overlooks Broadgate Circle, and you’ll be more than happy to stick around for the dim sum and lineup of upmarket Cantonese dishes.
 Hit a few glasses of sake, and maybe a lychee martini, while lording it over the peasants beneath you.
 It’s pricey for sure, but it’s a lovely spot for a group dinner with a few friends.